 When using a roller the key is to put enough paint on the roller cover to coat the wall without having paint drips.
 It can take a bit of practice to get the feel for, but in time at all you’ll almost be a pro at it.

-If you are using our Smart Painter II you’ll notice the roller is covered with our plastic roller shield.
+If you are using our Smart Painter II you’ll notice the roller is covered by our plastic roller shield.
 This nifty contraption keeps the paint on your walls and off of you!
 The shield is exceptionally handy when you are painting your celling too!